mikeobrien/lashish/_includes/footer.md

-Consumer Advisory
+**Consumer Advisory** Consuming raw or undercooked meats, poultry, seafood shellfish or eggs may increase your risk of foodborne illness.

-This item is served using raw or undercooked ingredients.
-Consuming raw or undercooked meats, poultry, seafood shellfish or eggs may increase your risk of foodborne illness
+Copyright &copy; 2017 La Shish Mediterranean